bennybebo/BaseballWebScrape/README.md

 This includes handling missing values, formatting headers, converting units, and matching players/teams to collected data.

 Data Sheet Generation: The processed data is used to generate data sheets in a presentable format.
 These sheets use VisualBasic macros in order to format, highlight, and beautify the data sheets into a presentable end product that is saved directly to your desktop.
+Using the Dinger Tuesday Template with VBA macros already written, the python program opens the template, fills it with today's data, runs the macro and then closes the file.